3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Results of simulations of a jet with a toroidal magnetic field

 \section{Results of simulations of a jet with a toroidal magnetic field}

-We present simulation results for e$^{\pm}$ and e$^{-}$ -\, p$^{+}$ jets with a toroidal magnetic field, applying a new and improved jet injection scheme.
-We are in particular interested in the differences in the dynamical behaviour of the jets of different plasma compositions and in the way these jets interact with the surrounding environment.
-In order to give an overview of how the toroidal magnetic field affects the evolution of the jet, in Figs.~\ref{Lorentz}-\ref{Jx4} we present simulation results for jets with a toroidal field and compare them to the results obtained for unmagnetized jets.
+We present simulation results for e$^{\pm}$ and e$^{-}$ -\, i$^{+}$ jets with a toroidal magnetic field, applying a new and improved jet injection scheme.
+We are in particular interested in the differences in the dynamical behavior of the jets of different plasma compositions and in the way these jets interact with the surrounding environment.
+In order to give an overview of how the toroidal magnetic field affects the evolution of the jet, in Figs.~\ref{Lorentz}-\ref{Jx4} we present simulation results for jets with a toroidal field (shown in the lower panels of each figure) and compare them to the results obtained for an unmagnetized jet.